FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 YoY Growth = (142,000 - 96,000) / 96,000 × 100 = 47.9%

-Year-over-year growth eliminates seasonality entirely.
+The year-over-year revenue growth rate eliminates seasonality entirely.
 It’s the number that matters for fundraising decks, public benchmarks, and long-term planning.
-A SaaS growing at 48% YoY is roughly doubling every 18 months — strong for a bootstrapped company, expected for a venture-backed one.
+A SaaS posting 48% YoY is roughly doubling every 18 months, strong for a bootstrapped company, expected for a venture-backed one.

 YoY is also the fairest comparison if your revenue has seasonal patterns (B2B tools often see slower sign-ups in August and December).
 Comparing December to November looks like a disaster.
 Comparing December to last December gives you the real trajectory.